KusumaKrish15/Comic-Book.DB/docs/tutorials/dev-env.md

 ## Step 2: Test your development system

 Create and checkout a test branch of your fork of the comic-database-service repo.
-You can download these from the [Comic Database service repository on GitHub](https://github.com/KusumaKrish15/Comic-Database-Service/tree/main/api).
+You can download these from the [Comic-database-service repository on GitHub](https://github.com/KusumaKrish15/Comic-Book.DB/tree/main/API).

 To download each file:
 1. Move your cursor over the filename and select the link that appears.